Jeffrey-Fazal/quiz-client-app/README.md

     Ruby on Rails API: The backend of the application is built using Ruby on Rails, a popular web application framework for building APIs.
     React: The frontend of the application is built using React, a popular JavaScript library for building user interfaces.
     JWT: The application uses JSON Web Tokens (JWT) for user authentication.
-    SCSS: The application uses SCSS for styling.
+    WAter.css: The application uses for styling.

 # Features